Mumuwei/Mumuwei.github.io/_pages/about.md

 - *2018.10* CASC scholarship of China Aerospace Science and Technology Corporation

 # 📖 Educations
-- *2020.09 - 2026.06 (now)*, Ph.D., Information and Communication Engineering, University Of Science And Technology Of China.
+- *2020.09 - 2026.06 (now)*, Ph.D., Information and Communication Engineering, University of Science and Technology of China.
 - *2016.08 - 2020.06*, Bachelor’s degree, Intelligent Science and Technology.
 Xidian University,